 We hope you’ve given you some great ideas and inspiration on how to make a distressed t-shirt.
 Now it’s time to decide what to wear with your new masterpieces!

 DIY ripped shirts are adaptable to many different styles, so it’s time to get creative.
-Combine with your favorite trendy pants for women, women’s fashion shorts, or jeans for women for the ultimate in casual chic.
+Combine with your favorite trendy pants for women, shorts for women, or clean and ripped jeans for women for the ultimate in casual chic.
 You can always choose to pop on a skirt and a pair of killer heels for a more edgy look, too.

 Shop UNIONBAY today for the best women’s clothing collection to suit your style.